sebvey/water_data_preparation/README.md

 # Description

 This repo is related to the Water Pollution Project (Predict Water Pollution of the Sâone River).
-For the project, we need to store the weather forecast history in a SQL table.
+For the project, we need to store :
+- the weather forecast history from weatherapi.com in a SQL table

-- A 10 years history has previously been retreived from weatherAPI.com (with a paid subscription) and stored locally
-- GCP SQL is choosen to host the database
+- the stations information in a SQL table (a station is where the water quality is measured)

+This SQL DB is first constituted with data previously constituted and stored locally.

+The daily update of the SQL weather table is needed.
+For that purpose, a GCP Function is coded and deployed.
+A Cloud Scheduler Job is created to trigger this function daily.

+# mysql_table_creation.ipynb notebook
+This notebook shows how the sql table were created :
+- a stations table, with information on the stations
-- a table is created and the history loaded (see mysql_table_creation.ipnb)
+- a weather table, with the 10 years history of the weather forecast

+# mysql_update_from_weatherapi.ipynb
+This notebook shows how to update the SQL weather table :
-- this table can be updated manually using weatherAPI.com using a free subscription.
-We can access a 10 days history (see mysql_update_from_weatherAPI.ipnb)
+- We access a 10 days history from weatherapi.com (free subscription)

-The goal is to deploy an app in the cloud that will update the DB on a daily basis.
+- We check what needs to be updated the SQL weather table
+- we update the SQL table

+# main.py
+This is the implementation of the Cloud Function.
+The code of the notebook is adapted.

+# Makefile
+It shows the workflow to :
+- create a Pub/Sub topic
+- deploy/update the Cloud Function
+- create and update the Scheduler Job
+- manually trigger the function (manually run the job)